CGJennings/se3docs/docs/dm-eons-plugin.md

 ## The root file editor

-The easiest way to edit the root file is with the editor available from Strange Eons itself.
-This divides the contents of the file into different sections, each with its own tab.
+The easiest way to edit the root file is with the editor included in Strange Eons itself.
+This various properties defined by the root file are divided into categories, each with its own tab.
+To edit the file, open it in the plug-in's task folder in the project pane.
 Make the desired changes, then choose **Update** to save the changes back to the root file and close the editor.
+Choose **Cancel** to discard your changes and close the editor.

 ### Plug-in control